We've all heard the chatter at the gym and on social media: If you want to crush a workout, you need a pre-workout supplement.

 But you might be wondering: "Should I take a pre-workout supplement?"
-Here's what you really need to know before you hop on the trend.
+Here's what you really need to know before you invest in one.

 What Are Pre-Workout Supplements, Exactly?

-Instead of drinking a cup of coffee and eating a banana before a workout, these pre-sweat session supplements claim to give you a little extra pep and focus to slay a challenging workout.
+Instead of having a banana and a cup of coffee before a workout, pre-workout supplements claim to give you a little extra pep and focus to conquer a challenging workout.

-Caffeine is a common ingredient in these products.
-Athletes have long relied on everything from coffee and tea to caffeine-enhanced gels and gum to enhance alertness and energy levels.
-And studies have found that caffeine can improve endurance, muscle strength and muscle endurance, according to a review published December 2016 in Neuroscience and Biobehavioral Reviews.
+Caffeine is a common ingredient in pre-workout formulas and explains why these supplements give you extra energy.
+Caffeine can improve endurance, muscle strength and muscle endurance, according to a December 2016 review in Neuroscience and Biobehavioral Reviews.

 "Most research suggests caffeine is most effective for workouts under 20 minutes and over an hour," says Amy Goodson, RD, LD, a certified specialist in sports dietetics.
 "Because it provides a boost to the central nervous system, it can help energize a workout."

 Generally, about 400 milligrams of caffeine (equivalent to about 4 cups of coffee) is a safe amount for adults to get each day, according to Harvard Health Publishing.
 But it's important to read the product labels of your supplements and watch your intake.

 Although it's not dangerous per se, getting too much caffeine can lead to jitters and anxiety, which is where most people experience issues with pre-workout (more on that below).

 Creatine is another common ingredient in pre-workout supplements — and one of the most researched.
 Naturally found in milk, red meat and seafood, your body uses creatine for energy, according to the Cleveland Clinic.

 Creatine helps increase muscle strength and reduce muscle damage after 4 weeks of use, per a November 2018 Nutrients study.